haarcuba/closer/README.md

 * live monitoring of remote process output
 * get a callback upon remote process' death

+## License

+Do whatever you want with closer, but be kind enough to share your improvements with a pull request.

 ## Installation

 You *must* install `closer` *both* on your local machine *and* the remote machine: